vojtechruz/vojtechruzicka-blog/src/posts/javascript-async-await/index.md

 SyntaxError: await is only valid in async function
 ```

+One implication of this is that you cannot use `await` in top-level code.

 ## Multiple calls
 Of course, the example above is rather simple.
 Where `await` really shines is multiple subsequent async calls, where each depends on value returned by the previous one.